Skip to Content

 PCE Inflation (%)

-Consumer Price Index inflation, which has some methodological differences with PCE, has fallen even more dramatically year over year.
-It had peaked at a higher rate (8.9%) owing to a higher weighting in energy.
-CPI inflation was 3.2% year over year in February 2024.
+Consumer Price Index inflation, which has some methodological differences with PCE, fell even more dramatically year over year.
+It peaked at a higher rate (8.9%) owing to a higher weighting in energy.
+CPI inflation data posted 3.5% year-over-year growth in March 2024.

 Inflation Measures, % Growth Year Over Year